 Travel tips for India: What do you have to know before preparing a trip to India?

-Here I leave you some general information and a series of travel tips for India that will be useful in your first trip to this incredible country.
+After having traveled 3 weeks in India I have written an article where I leave some general information about India and a series of tips for traveling in India that will be useful in your first trip to this incredible country.

 - With approximately 1300 million inhabitants, it is the second most populated country in the world, after China.

 - It is the seventh largest country in the world, after Russia, Canada, USA, China, USA, Brazil and Australia.

 - The official currency is the rupee.
 Today 100 rupees is equivalent to 1.2 euros.

 - The official languages are Hindi and English, although there are more than 1,600 languages and dialects.

 - In India cows are sacred so it is forbidden to sacrifice them.
 It is common to see them wandering around cities and towns in their own free will.

 - The Ganges River is considered sacred.
 If you go to cities where the Ganges crosses (such as Varanasi, Rishikesh or Haridwar) you may see Hindus burning their dead on the banks of the river and throwing ashes at it.